seoyoonkims/seoyoonkims.github.io/index.md

 ![ex_screenshot](./assets/images/me2.jpg)

 Hi, I am a senior in the Department of Electrical Engineering at KAIST.
 I also completed a minor in Mechanical Engineering at New York University.
 I am interested in AI robotics and diffusion models.
-Currently, I am conducting research on accelerating Diffusion Transformers and exploring ways to apply these diffusion models to object representation and perception in robotics.
+Currently, I am conducting research on accelerating Diffusion Transformers at Castlab, KAIST.
+Now, I want to explore ways to apply these diffusion models to object representation and perception in robotics.

-Previously, I worked at KAIST's USRG Lab, where I researched drones capable of obstacle avoidance and human pose recognition.
+Previously, I completed individual research at USRG, KAIST, where I researched drones capable of obstacle avoidance and human pose recognition.
 Additionally, I worked as a Research Intern at HyperAccel, a company specializing in LLM inference.
 Through various projects, I have built a strong foundation in robotics and deep learning, with further details outlined in the Experience and Project sections below.

 ## Research Interests